How to Install Node.js on Linux Mint 22 and 21

 • Pick NVM if different projects pin different Node.js majors or you want to keep runtime changes inside your user account.

-These instructions support Linux Mint 22.x and 21.x.
-Use one method at a time: Method 1 and Method 2 both install system-wide nodejs packages, so switching later is cleaner when you remove the earlier packages first instead of layering sources.
+Use one method at a time on Linux Mint 22.x or 21.x.
+The Linux Mint repository and NodeSource both install system-wide nodejs packages, so switching later is cleaner when you remove the earlier packages first instead of layering sources.

-Method 1 currently installs end-of-life Node.js branches on both supported Mint releases.
-For new development work, start with Method 2 or Method 3.
+The Linux Mint repository path installs end-of-life Node.js branches on both supported Mint releases.
+For new development work, start with NodeSource or NVM.

-Before installing, refresh the package index and apply any pending security updates:
+Before installing, refresh the package index and apply any pending package updates:

 sudo apt update && sudo apt upgrade